Substance Use Prevention

-Substance use is the harmful or hazardous use of psychoactive substances, including illicit drugs, and misused prescription drugs.
+Substance use is the harmful or hazardous use of psychoactive substances (substances that can affect how the brain works), including illegal drugs, and misused prescription drugs.
 It also includes the use of substances like alcohol, tobacco products and marijuana.

 Substance abuse can result when a person is using a substance in a way that is not intended or recommended, or because they are using more than prescribed.

 Substance use can cross the line into substance abuse if use cases impairment such as:

 - Not being able to meet responsibilities such as school, work or family needs

 - Continuing to use despite harmful effects or health issues

 - Difficulty in controlling use

 Substance use disorders (SUDs) affect millions of Americans.
 In 2019, 20.4 million people aged 12 or older had an SUD in the past year, including 14.5 million who had an alcohol use disorder and 8.3 million who had an illicit drug use disorder, according to the National Survey on Drug Use and Health.
 Tobacco products are used by 58.1 million Americans according to the same survey.